Why a Child Would Need a CPAP

 Still, we were very worried when we went into the pediatric neurologist for his follow-up visit.
-He was only making it until 2:00am with the mask.
-To our surprise, the sleep neurologist told us that was excellent progress: wearing the CPAP for 5 hours was considered "good compliance" for a preschool-aged child.
+He was only making it until 2:00 am with the mask.
+To our surprise, the sleep neurologist told us that was excellent progress: Wearing the CPAP for five hours was considered "good compliance" for a preschool-aged child.

-Two months later, our son is usually sleeping with the mask until about 5:00am, which is a big improvement.
+Two months later, our son is usually sleeping with the mask until about 5:00 am, which is a big improvement.
 We have seen an increase in energy level and muscle tone since starting the CPAP.
-We have also seen a decrease with his irritability.
+We have also seen a decrease in his irritability.
 The process to get this therapy started can be frustrating and difficult, but the end result is well worth it!

 - Eye Infections: An air leak in a nasal or full-face mask may blow air against the eyes.
 This can cause eye infections: ensure a good mask seal for each and every use of the CPAP machine.

 - Stuffy Nose: Nasal congestion is usually caused by dry air.
 Increase the humidity of the air (most CPAP machines have an adjustment dial for air humidity).

 - Anxiety: Some children feel very claustrophobic with the CPAP mask in place.
 Trying a different style of mask may help (in this case, nasal pillows may work better than a nasal mask).